bytebase/bytebase.com-old/content/blog/dba-database-developer-decameron.md

 One they had a great system in place and the product felt mature, the companies axed them.

-The screen falshes:
+The screen flashes:

-"All brilliant, all jerks."
+*"All brilliant, all jerks."*

 DBAs in the room frowned a little.